Hachiikung/tandem-repeat/README.md

 Output

-- My output is all repeat substring which the primitive substring is between 3 to 10 and number of repeat is more than 1
+- My output is all repeat substring which the primitive substring is between 3 to 10 and number of repeat is more than 1.
+The output file is the txt file output1.txt output2.txt output3.txt